 Book lists with ISBNs are sent out to families over the summer within the month following Commencement.
-Students in grades 6, 7 and 8 are not required to purchase most textbooks for the core Lower School curriculum, but will need to purchase novels, workbooks, and language books.
-The Academy Parents Council (APC) often organizes a Used Book Sale over the summer.
+Students in grades 6, 7 and 8 are not required to purchase most textbooks for the core middle school curriculum, but will need to purchase novels, workbooks, and language books.